AryaRajeev08/IITM-Mini-Project/Password Policy/README.md

 1. Install PostgreSQL with `pgcrypto` and `pg_cron` extensions.
 2. Create the necessary roles, databases, and tables using the provided SQL scripts.
 3. Configure the cron job for automated password expiry checks.
-4. Set up email reminders using your preferred SMTP server.

 ## SQL Script Overview